ToStefan/Super-Lazy-Boot/README.md

 This model will create you all basic CRUD operations for controllers also will generate mappers and services and automatically will autowire everything.

+If attribute type is custom class or enum you need to specify "CLASS_" or "ENUM_" before type.

 If you don't specify settings value, default values will be used.

 Model file must be JSON.